 Welcome to the Fit Small Business QuickBooks Online training course.
 In this lesson, we’re going to cover how to enter bank transactions in QuickBooks Online manually.
 This tutorial is for small business owners whose financial institutions don’t integrate with QuickBooks Online.

-You can follow along on your own QuickBooks Online account.
-If you don’t have one already, click here to sign up for a free 30-day trial and follow along below.
 To complete this lesson, you can either watch the video below, read through the step-by-step instructions, or do both.
 Let’s begin.